You are listening to the Sean Hannity Radio Show podcast.

 Why doesn't he just jump on board and endorse Hillary at this point?

-You know, we forget the whole reason how we've gotten this position and why these people lost as badly as they lost, because they they're willing to fight Donald Trump a thousand times harder than they ever fought Barack Hussein Obama.
+You know, we forget the whole reason how we've gotten this position and why these people lost as badly as they lost because they're willing to fight Donald Trump a thousand times harder than they ever fought Barack Hussein Obama.

-And they basically, you know, have written off any concept or idea of opposing Obama's agenda.
+And they basically have written off any concept or idea of opposing Obama's agenda.

 And they have failed miserably at it as evidence when John Boehner was speaker.

-We nearly accumulated an additional five trillion in debt.
+We nearly accumulated an additional $5 trillion in debt.

 And Republicans have control of the purse strings.